Karmen Škulj

-Carmen Wiedenmann (born 25 November 1967) is a Slovenian former professional tennis player.
-During her career she represented Yugoslavia and was known by her birth name Karmen Škulj.
+Carmen Wiedenmann (born 25 November 1967) is a former Yugoslavian professional tennis player known by her birth name Karmen Škulj.

 Biography

 Škulj comes from a family with a history in tennis.
-Two uncles Aleksander and Borut both played competitively and her aunty Irena competed for Yugoslavia in the Federation Cup.
+Two uncles Aleksander and Borut both played competitively and her aunt Irena competed for Yugoslavia in the Federation Cup.
 The Škulj Tenis Center in Dobrova was established by the family.

+She has won one singles and one doubles title on the ITF Circuit.
 From 1986 to 1988, Škulj appeared in a total of eight ties for the Yugoslavia Federation Cup team.
 She also represented Yugoslavia at the 1989 Hopman Cup, where she teamed up with Slobodan Živojinović.

 Škulj has a niece, Maja Živec-Škulj, who played on the WTA Tour in the 1990s.
-Her son Luca featured on the ITF junior circuit and plays collegiate tennis for the University of Tennessee.
+Her son, Luca Wiedenmann, is also a professional tennis player who previously competed in collegiate tennis for the University of Tennessee.

 She is now known as Carmen Wiedenmann and works as a tennis trainer in Augsburg, Germany.